KRFOSS/kali-docs/usb/vmware-usb-boot-in-vm/index.md

 ![usb-boot-vm-20](usb-boot-vm-20.png)

-If you don’t get a check mark, this means that your Mac has grabbed the USB drive.
+If you don't get a check mark, this means that your Mac has grabbed the USB drive.
 Power off your VM, eject the drive from the Mac, and power on the VM again with the USB settings screen up.
 You should see the check mark and get the Kali boot screen.

 ![usb-boot-vm-13](usb-boot-vm-13.png)